Originally published October 2019.

 |Name||Cost||# of Review Questions||Features||Notes|

-The Pass CCRN book is around $65 and highly technical and very dense.
+The Pass CCRN book is around $65-71 and is highly technical and very dense.
 It contains 1,000 practice questions you can access online.

 Barron’s CCRN Exam Review & Online Test

 Barron’s CCRN Exam Review & Online Test is around $19, contains two full practice tests (150 questions each) plus a 25 question pre-test to gauge your studying.
-It is around It contains a content review as well.
+It contains a content review as well.

 A FreshRN® Facebook reader said, “It made all the difference in my studying!
 The content and questions were VERY similar to what was on the CCRN exam.
 Made the test VERY easy to pass!”